SecGen/SecGen/README.md

 - service: a SecGen module that adds a (relatively secure) network service
 - utility: a SecGen module that adds (relatively secure) software or configuration changes
 - network: a virtual network card
+- generator: generates output, such as random text
+- encoder: receives input, such as random text, performs operations on that to produce output (such as, encoding/encryption/selection)

 The selection logic for choosing the modules to fulfill the specified constraints can filter on any of the attributes in each module's secgen_metadata.xml file (for example, difficulty level and/or CVE), and any ambiguity results in a random selection from the remaining matching options (for example, any vulnerability matching a specified difficulty level).